Social Work Degree and Career Guide

 Schools sometimes allow you to pay your tuition using a payment plan.
 This allows you to split the cost of your tuition into several payments over the course of the year, rather than paying the entire amount at once.

 With an associate’s degree in social work, you’ll be able to work in a variety of human services, social services, healthcare and even teaching jobs.
 Most of these jobs will be on the assistant or associate level and work under a supervisor and are an excellent way to gain experience.
-According to the most recent statistics from the BLI, salaries for these jobs range from $25,060 to $33,750.
+According to the 2019 statistics from the BLS, salaries for community and social service jobs range from $27,550 to $79,850.

 Advancing Your Education and Career